lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 Motion, according to the *unconstrained* mobility problem, can cause particles to overlap and springs to violate Hooke's law.

 aLENS addresses this issue by writing the spring force and collision-free conditions as linearized constraints.
+The unknowns, which we must solve for at each timestep, are thus the collision and spring force magnatudes $\lambda$.
-- For springs, the constraints are satisfied if.
+- For springs, the constraint seeks to minimize the difference between $\lambda$ and $k\delta x$.
+- For collisions, the constraint seeks to minimize the overlap between particles while ensuring that non-overlapping particles have zero collision force.

+Thogether, these constraints form a constrained convex optimization problem, which can be solved via projected tradient descent.